holliwood8/final-project/README.txt

 ### How to Run

+1. Clone the repo

-1. Install the required Python packages: pip install -r requirements.txt
+2. Install the required Python packages: pip install -r requirements.txt

-2. Open and run the Jupyter notebook to view the analysis and results: jupyter notebook final_project.ipynb
+3. Open and run the Jupyter notebook to view the analysis and results: jupyter notebook final_project.ipynb
 source code at `source.py`

-3. `tables` folder contains csv tables summarizing the results
+4. `tables` folder contains csv tables summarizing the results

 ### Datasets